-- The extent of the impact of COVID-19 on the District's operational and financial performance, and cash flow needs will depend on certain developments, including the duration and spread of the outbreak, impact on funding sources, employees and vendors, all of which are uncertain and cannot be predicted as of the date of these financial statements. - The District's investment in capital assets, net of related debt, increased \$1,785,354 due to the District making improvements to its buildings and upgrading their equipment and instructional technology, offset by depreciation changes. - During the fiscal year, the District adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 84, Fiduciary Activities, which provides clearer guidance on identifying fiduciary activities for accounting and reporting purposes.
-The effect of GASB Statement No. 84 required a prior period adjustment as discussed in Note 15 to the financial statements. - The District's expenses for the year, as reflected in the District-wide financial statements, totaled \$121,497,361.
-Of this amount, \$4,728,511 was offset by program charges for services and operating grants.
-General revenues of \$113,282,126 amount to 96% of total revenues. - Total governmental fund's assets exceeded liabilities and deferred inflows of resources by \$25,893,146 (see pages 17 and 19).
+- During the fiscal year, the District adopted new accounting guidance, Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, which provides clearer guidance on the treatment of leases for accounting and reporting purposes. - The District's investment in capital assets, net of related debt, increased \$1,588,020 due to the District making improvements to its' buildings and upgrading their equipment and instructional technology, offset by depreciation charges. - The District's expenses for the year, as reflected in the District-wide financial statements, totaled \$104,757,340.
+Of this amount, \$7,413,152 was offset by program charges for services and operating grants.
+General revenues of \$118,572,300 amount to 94% of total revenues. - Total governmental fund's assets exceeded liabilities and deferred inflows of resources by \$28,294,558 (see pages 18 and 20).